rust-lang/rust/doc/adding_lints.md

 Don't worry about the `name` method here.
 As long as it includes the name of the lint pass it should be fine.

-Next you should run `util/dev update_lints` to register the lint in various places, mainly in `clippy_lints/src/lib.rs`.
+Next we need to run `util/dev update_lints` to register the lint in various places, mainly in `clippy_lints/src/lib.rs`.

 While `update_lints` automates some things, it doesn't automate everything.
-You will have to register our lint pass manually in the `register_plugins` function in `clippy_lints/src/lib.rs`:
+We will have to register our lint pass manually in the `register_plugins` function in `clippy_lints/src/lib.rs`: